Caedmon School

 The Caedmon School is an independent, coeducational preschool and elementary school located on the Upper East Side of Manhattan in New York City.
-The school, which employs an "inspired" Montessori curriculum, was the first Montessori school established in New York City and the second in the United States.
+It is a Montessori preschool and progressive Montessori elementary school.
+It was the first Montessori school established in New York City and the second in the United States.

-Founded in 1962, the school currently has approximately 250 students enrolled from Nursery through the Fifth grade.
+Founded in 1962, the school currently erolls approximately 250 students from nursery through fifth grade.

-The school
+About

 The school is located in a large former rectory on East 80th Street between First Avenue and York Avenue on the Upper East Side.
 The school employs a curriculum based on four foundational concepts: community, diversity, Montessori and academic excellence.
-With a faculty of over 40, the student to teacher ratio is approximately 6:1 overall.
-Class sizes range from 16 to 20 students and with two teachers per class in early grades.
+With a faculty of over 50, the student to teacher ratio is approximately 4:1 in Early Childhood classrooms and 6:1 in Elementary classrooms.
+Class sizes range from 12 to 20 students, with three teachers per class in Early Childhood and two teachers per class in Elementary.

-The Caedmon School operates mixed aged classes from children as young as 3 through the second grade.
-Kindergarten and Third through Fifth Grade are dedicated to a single age group.
-Following graduation from Caedmon, the school's fifth grade students attend some of New York's best college preparatory schools.
-In recent years, Caedmon students have moved on to a variety of schools including: Allen-Stevenson, Brearley, Browning, Chapin, Collegiate, Columbia Prep, Dalton, Horace Mann, Nightingale-Bamford and Spence.
+The Caedmon School operates mixed-aged classes of children as young as 3 through the second grade.
+Kindergarten and third through fifth Grade are dedicated to a single age group.
+Following graduation from Caedmon, the school's fifth grade students attend some of New York's most competitive college preparatory schools.
+In recent years, Caedmon students have moved on to a variety of schools, including Allen-Stevenson, Brearley, Browning, Chapin, Collegiate, Columbia Prep, Dalton, Horace Mann, Nightingale-Bamford and Spence.

 The following are Caedmon's nine age-based educational programs across pre-school and elementary school: